 The most common option is to place the Network key and the Network key software on a Network Server.
-Before installing the Licence manager make sure the existing licence manager (if any) is NOT running
+Before installing the Licence manager make sure the existing licence manager (if any) is NOT running arr I using a Download version - the set of directories is the same as the CD

-If the V9 install process starts running - cancel this - look at the CD contents by Right clicking on the CD icon and choosing: 'Explore'.
-The Network key software is in the directory ..\NETWORKS\NETKEY
+If the V11 install process starts running - cancel this - look at the CD contents by Right clicking on the CD icon and choosing: 'Explore'.
+The Network key software is in the directory..\NETWORKS\NETKEY